Sara Soffel: Lawyer and judge

 Soffel was admitted to the Allegheny County Bar on October 6, 1916.
 No law firm in the city would hire her, so in September 1917, she set up her own independent law practice and learned how to type and write shorthand so she could do her own clerical work.
 From 1922 to 1926 she was the first woman to work as assistant solicitor for the City of Pittsburgh.
 She served as director of the Bureau of Women and Children in the State Department of Labor and Industry from 1929 to 1930.

 On August 27, 1930, Governor John S. Fisher appointed Soffel to fill a judicial vacancy, making her a county court judge for Allegheny County.
 The following year, she easily won election to a regular ten-year term of office, leading a crowded field to garner the most votes ever received for a county court judge in Allegheny County.

 In 1939, Soffel became the first woman to run for a seat on the Supreme Court of Pennsylvania.
-Despite her running on both major parties' tickets and garnering 742,000 votes statewide (300,000 more votes than the Democratic runner-up and 28,000 greater than the Republican runner-up), both the Democratic and the Republican party establishments refused her the nomination.
+Her campaign was largely self financed and she did not receive support from either major party, with the Republicans backing Marion D. Patterson and the Democrats supporting Herbert Funk Goodrich.
+She ran in both parties' primaries and garnered 743,090 votes (442,788 in the Republican race and 299,302 in the Democratic election).
+Combined, she had more votes than any other candidate, but did not receive a majority in either race.
 In both her 1930 and 1939 election bids, renowned suffragist Hannah J. Patterson served as her campaign manager.

 In November 1941, Soffel became the first woman elected to Alleghany County's common pleas court, which handled major civil and criminal cases.
 Her most controversial ruling happened in 1946, when she issued an injunction to limit picketing during a United Steelworkers national strike, a decision later upheld by the state supreme court.
 She remained in office until retiring from the bench in December 1961.
 She then went into private practice at a Pittsburgh law firm before retiring for good in 1968.

 Soffel was the first woman to join the Board of Trustees of the University of Pittsburgh.
 She received an honorary Doctor of Laws degree from Pennsylvania College for Women in 1945.
 She also held an honorary degree from Wilson College.
 She held various leadership roles in the Wellesley College Alumnae Association.